 If you are reading this then there is a very good chance that you have made one of the most heroic decisions that one can make in life.
 To commit to walking a developmental Path towards your very own potential.

-Committing to a Path is perhaps the greatest challenge in life.
-Well, if you stepped into that life-long journey of personal growth, and spiritual realization, then this letter is for you…
+Committing to a Path is perhaps the greatest challenge you will face in this life.
+So, if you have already, or are considering a commitment to to life-long journey of personal growth, and spiritual realization, then this letter is for you…

 What is “PATH”?